bahanonu/ciatah/README.md

 ## Manual movie cropping with `modelModifyMovies`

 If users need to eliminate specific regions of their movie before running cell extraction, that option is provided.
+Users select a region using an ImageJ interface and select `done` when they want to move onto the next movie or start the cropping.
+Movies have `NaNs` or `0s` added in the cropped region rather than changing the dimensions of the movie.

 ![image](https://user-images.githubusercontent.com/5241605/49829899-8f627d00-fd44-11e8-96fb-2e909b4f0d78.png)